 Limited Liability Partnership.

-As the name states itself, in a limited liability partnership, the partner has limited liability but there must be a general partner who takes unlimited liability for the firm and manages all the operations of the organization’s business.
+As the name states, the partner has limited liability in a limited liability partnership.
+Still, there must be a general partner who takes unlimited liability for the firm and manages all the operations of the organization’s business.

-All other persons are liable to the extent of their share capital in the firm and creditors cannot go after the personal assets of the partners
+All other persons are liable to the extent of their share capital in the firm, and creditors cannot go after the partners’ assets.

 Joint Venture

-A joint venture is basically not a type of partnership as this type is not fulfilling the basic requirements of the partnership.
-It is basically an agency of two or more established business organizations to share their resources to accomplish a specific task or project for a specific period of time.
-When the said project is completed the joint venture automatically dissolved.
+A joint venture is not a type of partnership, as this type does not fulfil the partnership’s basic requirements.
+It is an agency of two or more established business organizations that share their resources to accomplish a specific task or project for a specific period.
+When the said project is completed, the joint venture is automatically dissolved.

 3 – Corporation

-A corporation is a type of business organization on a large scale which is created by shareholders. shareholders are simply the owners of the organization who has shares.
+A corporation is a type of business organization on a large scale that shareholders create.
+Shareholders are simply the owners of the organization who have shares.

 Conclusion

-If you want to say something about this article, please leave a comment.
+If you want to say something about this article, please comment.
 Your positive criticism is highly welcomed.

 Frequently Asked Questions

-The most common form of business organization is the sole proprietorship.
-This is when one person owns and operates a business on his/her own.
-Some people prefer to incorporate their business to protect their personal assets in the event of bankruptcy.
+The most common form of business organization is a sole proprietorship.
+This is when one person owns and operates a business on his or her own.
+Some people prefer to incorporate their businesses to protect their assets in bankruptcy.
 Others choose to open a limited liability company (LLC).
-A LLC is similar to a corporation in many ways, but does not require yearly shareholder meetings or board elections.
+An LLC is similar to a corporation in many ways but does not require yearly shareholder meetings or board elections.

 These are corporations, partnerships, sole proprietorships, limited liability companies, and non-profit organizations.

-A limited liability company is the most common type of business organization, and it’s the one I recommend you consider.
-It offers the protection of limited liability, which means only your personal assets can be held liable for any debts incurred by the company.
-This is a great benefit if you have creditors who might come after your home, car, or other assets.
+A limited liability company is the most common type of business organization, which I recommend you consider.
+It offers the protection of limited liability, which means only your assets can be held liable for any debts incurred by the company.
+This is an excellent benefit if you have creditors who might come after your home, car, or other assets.

-In order to know the forms of business organization, we need to first determine who is responsible for them.
-In general, three types of organizations are responsible for business forms: the government, the company, and the individual.
+To know the forms of business organization, we must first determine who is responsible for them.
+Generally, three types of organizations are responsible for business forms: the government, the company, and the individual.

-Business organisation is the arrangement of people into different groups.
-This can be done to achieve specific goals such as making money, providing a service, or making a change.
-Business organisation is commonly used to achieve these goals.
+Business organization is the arrangement of people into different groups.
+This can be done to achieve specific goals, such as making money, providing a service, or changing.
+A business organization is commonly used to achieve these goals.

 The one that can offer the highest return on investment.
 In other words, the one that has the best chance to succeed

-A business may be organized under one of three types of business entities: sole proprietorship, partnership, or corporation.
-Each type has different legal requirements and attributes, which you should review before choosing one type over another.
+A business may be organized under one of three entities: a sole proprietorship, partnership, or corporation.
+Each type has different legal requirements and attributes, which you should review before choosing one type.

-The corporate form of business organization enables the company to exist in perpetuity, without having to file for dissolution.
+The corporate form of business organization enables the company to exist perpetually without filing for dissolution.
 This makes it much easier to avoid bankruptcy and also makes it much easier to acquire other businesses.